yapxuan/nixpkgs-review-gha/README.md

     2. [Create a new variable](https://github.com/Defelo/nixpkgs-review-gha/settings/variables/actions/new) with the name `ATTIC_SERVER` and set it to the value of `$SERVER`
     3. [Create a new variable](https://github.com/Defelo/nixpkgs-review-gha/settings/variables/actions/new) with the name `ATTIC_CACHE` and set it to the value of `$CACHE`
     4. [Create a new secret](https://github.com/Defelo/nixpkgs-review-gha/settings/secrets/actions/new) with the name `ATTIC_TOKEN` and set it's value to the token you generated before.
+5. (optional) Add [`shortcut.js`](shortcut.js) as a user script in your browser for `https://github.com/` for example using the [User JavaScript and CSS chrome extension](https://chromewebstore.google.com/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld).

 ## Usage
 1. Open the [review workflow in the "Actions" tab](../../actions/workflows/review.yml)